arjvik/Contests/README.md

-# USACOTraining
+# Contests
-My solutions to the USACO training program, as well as some utilities to help debug and run them.
+My solutions to many local and online coding contests, as well as some utilities to help debug them.